NCBI-Hackathons/ContainerInception/use_case_1/README.md

 # Use Case 1
-This use case involves a Docker container and no workflow language like cwl - most users who use Docker fall under this category.
-When using containers you are mixing 0 and 1.
-Docker is supposed to be using one thing at a time.
-For example one of the authors uses 1,000 lines to create a docker.
-This can be difficult to swap in the wrapper script.
+- This use case involves a single Docker container and no workflow language like cwl - most users who use Docker fall under this category.

 # Requirements
 ```